jonepatr/hemvip/README.md

 Stimuli tests with videos are often used in the field of non verbal behavior generation.
 From the field of audio listening tests, we have adapted the [webMUSHRA.js Software](https://github.com/audiolabs/webMUSHRA) to make it possible to use the software for the simultaneous assessment of videos.
 This tool currently works with [Prolific](https://prolific.co/) but should be easy to adapt to other platforms or run as stand-alone.
 Read more about the prolific settings in the configuration section.

+### GENEA 2022 Branch

+Currently, this repository contains two branches.
+The master branch is the official HEMVIP release repository.
+For the GENEA 2022 challenge, some changes (see features) have been made to address issues with pairwise testing and rating.
+The GENEA 2022 branch has been tested and used for the challenge, and comes with the same license.

 ### Download

 Currently, it is required to clone this repository to get started.